Overview

 /* That's all, stop editing!
 Happy blogging. */

-- Add the following lines just above this line.
+- Add the these lines just above this line.

 // turn constants on define( 'WPMS_ON', true );